Forestry Issues

 M. Mencuccini, J. Grace, et al., eds..
 Forest ecosystems grow at the interface between the land and the atmosphere.
 Understanding the properties of this planetary boundary layer is very important for a number of related disciplines.
 Based on conference proceedings (Edinburgh, 2001), this book presents an overview of many topics of significance at this interface, starting at the scale of intra-leaf organelles, leaves and plants, ranging to higher levels of organization such as communities and ecosystems.
 Coverage includes: stomatal functioning; large-scale processes; radiation modeling; forest meteorology, and; carbon sequestration.
 With contributions from leading international scientists, it will appeal to researchers in forestry, ecology, environmental sciences and natural resources.
 7 x 9-3/4, 306p, 86 b&w line illustrations & figures, 1 color illustration, 2004.

-F6776 hardcover ..........US $150.00 CAN $172.95
+F6776 hardcover ..........US $210.00 CAN $238.95

 ALIEN INVADERS IN CANADA'S WATERS, WETLANDS, AND FORESTS

 Renata Claudi, Patrick Nantel, Elizabeth Muckle-Jeffs, eds..
 Documents the status of invasive species in Canada and their known impacts on the biodiversity of various types of ecosystems.
-Presents a collection of papers from experts in several disciplines who discuss and analyze invasive species from a variety of perspectives, including: invasion pathways; affected sectors; management & control, and; international collaborations.
+Presents a collection of papers from experts in several disciplines who discuss and analyze invasive species from a variety of perspectives, including: invasion pathways; affected sectors; management and control, and; international collaborations.
 A timely, comprehensive overview highlighting the alien species problem in Canada.
 7-3/4 x 10-1/2, 320p, color photos, tables, maps, 2002.

-A8252 paperback .........US $41.95 CAN $41.95
+A8252 paperback .........US $34.95 CAN $36.95

 Mingteh Chang.
 Revised, updated edition of the first book to provide a comprehensive introduction to water resources and the forest-water relation.
-Features new material on forests & flooding, GIS methods in hydrology, and a new appendix on forest interception measurements.
+Features new material on forests and flooding, GIS methods in hydrology, and a new appendix on forest interception measurements.
 Discusses various functional aspects of water, forests, and forest characteristics important to water storage and movement through the hydrologic cycle.
-Includes state-of-the-art technology on watershed research and step-by-step examples on watershed calibration & assessments.
+Includes state-of-the-art technology on watershed research and step-by-step examples on watershed calibration and assessments.
 A valuable reference for students, forestry professionals and researchers, hydrologists, soil scientists, and environmental scientists.
 7 x 10, 312p, 110 b&w illustrations, 2006.

-F3327 hardcover ..........US $99.95 CAN $116.95
+F3327 hardcover ..........US $119.95 CAN $152.95

 SELLING FOREST ENVIRONMENTAL SERVICES: Market-based Mechanisms for Conservation and Development